 Serverless, the latest evolution of computing power, allows engineering to operate and think about infrastructure in the same way a ride-share user thinks about cars: in short, they do not.

 Engineers can build their application to execute on a serverless platform and that’s it.
 They don’t have any insight into what kind of CPU happens to be executing their code.
 They also don’t know what operating system or kernel is running.
-The entire server is abstracted away — all the developer knows is that their code has been executed, work has been done, and now those compute resources disappear back into the either, ostensibly free to do someone else’s work.
+The entire server is abstracted away — all the developer knows is that their code has been executed, work has been done, and now those compute resources disappear back into the ether, ostensibly free to do someone else’s work.
 Lyft and Uber provide us with our car analogy here.
 A rider opens an app, inputs where they want to go, within a few minutes they’re picked up and brought to their destination.
 Aside from the number of seats, the rider has no control over what model car is going to pick them up.
 All they know is that the service is going to get them from point A to point B, and then they can forget the car ever existed.
 They have no control, but incredible, on-demand flexibility.

 To extend the analogy further, serverless’ adoption is having a disruptive effect on computing similar to how Uber and Lyft have forever changed how one hails a cab.
 The numbers also clearly indicate that serverless is more than just a passing fad: recent research, for example, indicates that serverless computing is the fastest-growing type of cloud service with a growth rate of 75 percent, and Gartner predicts more than 20 percent of global enterprises will have deployed serverless computing technologies by 2020.
 Recently, industry leaders Red Hat, IBM and SAP announced they were launching serverless offerings, which should serve as a major signal that the technology is coming of age.